WilliamLi0623/Dell-Precision-E7530-Prototype-OpenCore/README.md

 **Keyboard f-key**

 Instead of using an ACPI patch, Karabiner-Elements can help us achieve a software-based solution to emulate function keys as a real Mac keyboard.
 To achieve this, Karabiner-Elements is required to be installed.
-We define `delete-forward` to `fn` and `keypad_num_lock` to `delete_forward`.
-Without sacrificing any key being used (`keypad_num_lock` does nothing on macOS), this best simulates a Mac layout.
+Under `Keyboard (Apple)`, we define `delete-forward` to `fn` and `keypad_num_lock` to `delete_forward`.
+Without sacrificing any key being used (`keypad_num_lock` does nothing on macOS), this best simulates a Magic Keyboard layout.

 ## Reference Specs